Salih Muslim: TEV-DEM foreign relations

-Personal life
+Personal life and death

-Muslim, a citizen of Syria, was born in a Syrian village close to Kobani in 1951 to a Sunni Kurdish family.
-After an education in Syria, he studied at the Chemical Engineering faculty of Istanbul Technical University from 1970 until graduating in 1977.
-After a brief stint in London, he worked in Saudi Arabia between 1978 and 1990, and opened an engineering office in 1993 in Aleppo.
+Muslim, a citizen of Syria, was born on 3 March 1951 in the village of Sheran (Seyran) near Kobani to a Sunni Kurdish family.
+After completing his secondary education in Syria, he studied at the Chemical Engineering faculty of Istanbul Technical University from 1970, graduating in 1977.
+After a brief stint in London, he worked in Saudi Arabia as an engineer between 1978 and 1990, before opening an engineering office in Aleppo in 1993.

-On 9 October 2013, Salih Muslim's son Shervan, a fighter in the People's Protection Units (YPG), was killed west of Tell Abyad during clashes with the Islamic State of Iraq and the Levant.
-He was buried in the family's hometown of Kobanê in a public funeral which thousands of people attended.

-According to Muslim himself, he has permission to reside in Finland.
+According to Muslim himself, he had permission to reside in Finland.

-Muslim can speak Kurdish, English, Arabic and Turkish.
+Muslim was fluent in Kurdish, English, Arabic and Turkish.